You are here

 This course explores a biblical reformulation of mental health involving the replacement of Greek narratives by biblical ones.
 It is designed to bridge differences among/between religion, spirituality, and mental health.
 Students will compare biblical and classical Greek perspectives on a number of mental health issues and learn the basis for biblical psychotherapy.

-Thirty-six (36) continuing education credits (CEUs) are available for chaplains, LPCs, nurses, pastoral counselors, physicians, psychologists, and social workers.
+Up to 36 Continuing education units (CEUs) are available for chaplains, LPCs, nurses, pastoral counselors, physicians (20 Type 1 CMEs), psychologists, and social workers.
 The course can also be taken for 3 quarter-hour Spertus Institute graduate degree credits.

 Any ACTS student at any of the eleven consortium member institutions can register/cross-register and receive 3 semester-hours of credit plus 3 hours of CE credit.
 Cross-registration needs to be processed at the ACTS student home school and forwarded to the registrar's office of the Catholic Theological Union (email@example.com) to receive ACTS credit.
 (This is in addition to registering on the Spertus website through the ACTS student portal).
 Finally, all students who complete the course receive a certificate of completion from the Department of Psychiatry at the University of Illinois in Chicago College of Medicine.

 - Mothers and daughters